rackerlabs/support-how-to/content/cloud-servers/learn-more-about-cloud-servers.md

 [Connect to a cloud server](/how-to/connect-to-a-cloud-server): Explains how to remotely log in to your server.

-[Managing My Server](/how-to/managing-my-server): Describes tasks that you can perform on servers by using the Cloud Control Panel.
+[Manage a cloud server](/how-to/manage-a-cloud-server): Describes tasks that you can perform on servers by using the Cloud Control Panel.

 ### Best practices